 Bob saw Python as a hassle, an indentation-greedy language supported by many impolite youngsters too happy to bully others by saying “this is not pythonic” with the penetrating stare of those who saw the light.
 In short, he was pissed…

 Bob strained to shove these 1.5K lines of fortran code, painfully validated over the years, into NumPy (and a bit of SciPy).
-The projector tool performs the projection of the thousands of multi-perforations of a combustor liner the skin of a 3D complex shape made of by millions of polygons.
-As you can image, this is quite a heavy task.
+The projector tool performs the projection of the thousands of multi-perforations of a combustor liner on the skin of a 3D complex shape made of millions of polygons.
+As you can imagine, this is quite a compute-heavy task.

 Bob soon discovered that once he had fit the data structures into NumPy, many pre-existing and optimized functions were available to make his task easier in packages such as SciPy.
 Searching through the documentation, he found some useful tools for 3D points manipulation, including a smart data representation called a Kdtree.
-The implementation was easy enough to test a dozen of projections workflows in the afternoon, ending with a simple back-and-forth projection with two scipy’s Kdtree objects, one for the mesh skin and one for the drills.
-By implementation, on should not just stop at the KDtree call.
-The easiness to declare, link, package, and distribute the pre-compiled additional library, was a game changer.
-Indeed, our customers use tools on HPC clusters : no-one of us is root there, there is no connection to Internet, and asking for a new library installation can take some time.
-(This may explain why the Not Invented Here syndrome is so frequent in our HPC community, but that is an other story).
+The implementation was easy enough to test a dozen projections workflows in the afternoon, ending with a simple back-and-forth projection with two SciPy Kdtree objects, one for the mesh skin and one for the drills.

 Then came the time to compare the brute-force (Fortran) and KDtree-based (Python / NumPy / SciPy) versions.
 Bob chose a large representative test case: